Heppenheim: Population development

 The sharp rise between 1971 and 1975 has to do with the amalgamations in the course of administrative reform in Hesse in 1972.

 Politics

 In 1948 the Free Democratic Party was founded in Heppenheim.
 Furthermore, the liberal Heppenheimer Versammlung was one of the starting points of the German revolutions of 1848–1849.

 Town council

-The municipal election held on 26 March 2006 yielded the following results:
+The municipal election held on March 15th 2026 concluded with the following results: